awsdocs/amazon-efs-user-guide/doc_source/get-started-file-sync.md

 ## EFS File Sync Architecture<a name="file-sync-architecture"></a>

 EFS File Sync provides the following benefits:
 + Efficient high\-performance parallel data transfer that tolerates unreliable and high\-latency networks\.
 + Encryption of data transferred from your IT environment to AWS\.
 + Data transfer rate up to five times faster than standard Linux copy tools\.
++ Full and incremental syncs for repetitive transfers\.

 The following diagram shows a high\-level view of the EFS File Sync architecture\.